Giveth/giveth-docs/dapps/guide1-createproject.md

 :::warning
 Please DO NOT enter an exchange deposit address; only use a key you control in a wallet like Metamask, or your funds may be lost.

-Not all wallets are compatible with the Optimism chain; please ensure your wallet supports Optimism [here](https://www.optimism.io/apps/wallets) before conducting transactions.
 :::

 On the final page double check all the info you entered.
 If it looks good, hit `PUBLISH`, and boom, your project is live!